tt-isv-org/scc/article/details.md

 Regarding the access control section, the following types can be specified:

 * **MustRunAs** and **MustRunAsRange** enforces the range of ID values that can be requested by a container, and also assigns a default value if needed.
-* **RunAsAny** indicates that no range checking is performed and no default value is assigned, thus allowing any ID to be requested.
+* **RunAsAny** indicates that no range checking is performed, thus allowing any ID to be requested.
+Note that this allows UID 0 (root) to be specified, which is significantly less secure than a non-root UID.
 * **MustRunAsNonRoot** indicates that any non-root (UID 0) ID value can be requested.
+This is similar to **RunAsAny** but much more secure.

 ## Creating custom SCCs